cbh2000/lc3ide/README.md

 Until Lumetta's program is replaced it will be used to do the heavy lifting, including assembling and simulating the LC-3 source code and .obj files.

 That's it so far!
 If you have questions, I am available via email at cbh2000@gmail.com.
-I'm a nice person!